JackPotat0/jackpotat0.github.io/docs/game.md

 <details>
   <summary>Makoto</summary>

    Not too interesting of a self insert but does have some redeeming traits (which I cant remember for the moment).
-Liked him better than Hajime from D2 (so far).
+Liked him better than Hajime from D2 (so far), Makoto has more chill and is more laidback and naive(?).

 </details>